 The general concern about the presence of corrosive fuel remaining at the time when any remaining chunks land on the ground is low, according to Assistant Professor of Physics Timothy Dolch.

-“The fact that there’s still some fuel in the tanks may make the re-entry safer because once those explode, the station will be obliterated into smaller piece,” Dolch said.
+“The fact that there’s still some fuel in the tanks may make the re-entry safer because once those explode, the station will be obliterated into smaller pieces,”Assistant Professor of Physics Timothy Dolch said.
 “The more small pieces you have, the easier it is for those small pieces to burn up.”

 No re-entry can be 100 percent controlled, but Dolch said the Tiangong-1’s re-entry is considered less planned than usual.
 The spacecraft is incapable of velocity boosts to increase its orbiting speed.